-Treetops ELC Botany will include the following actions in its quality improvement planning:
+Treetops ELC Botany Junction will include the following actions in its quality improvement planning:

-- Improve internal evaluation by consistently recording outcomes for groups of learners and individuals to identify how equitable practices are. - Explore the foundations and processes that support children's pathways to school in partnership with whanau.
+- Improve internal evaluation by consistently recording outcomes for groups of learners and individuals to identify how equitable practices are. - Refine curriculum assessment and planning by consistently showing children's progress and outcomes over time, aligned to the learning outcomes of Te Whāriki.